dgcamacho/so2021-tutorial/README.md

    ```

 2. Add your solution to the corresponding exercise solution folder, `exercise<nr>/`,
-   in form of source fildes and header files, optionally a description file (e.g.
+   in form of source files and header files, optionally a description file (e.g.
    a markdown file), and optionally a *Makefile* or *CMakeLists.txt* (see later exercises).

-3. Add your added files to your local repository using `git add` and `git commit`:
+3. Add your modified files to your local repository using `git add` and `git commit`:

    ```bash
    git add file1 file2 file3...
    git commit -m "description of what is submitted/changed"
    ```

-4. Continue the development of the solution and repeat steps 3 and 4 until finished
+4. Continue the development of the solution and repeat steps 3 and 4 until finished.

 5. Push your changes to the online repository.